 Tallinn is a small capital in Northeastern Europe, and despite its size it has been attracting a growing influx of tourists during the past years.
 Tallinn has probably one of the most beautiful old towns in Europe, and a very quaint atmosphere for a capital.
 It is also just a short ferry ride from Helsinki, costing around 40€.

-Cost of Travel: Prices in Tallinn have recently in the past decade as the country becomes more attractive and after it joined the Eurozone.
-Accommodation is still much cheaper than in Western Europe, but more expensive than Saint Petersburg or Riga.
+Cost of Travel: Prices in Tallinn have risen in the past decade as the country becomes more attractive after it joined the EU.
+Accommodation is still somewhat cheaper than in Western Europe, but more expensive than Saint Petersburg or Riga.
 Bars and restaurants have already reached similar prices to those of many Western European countries, especially in the old town.

 When to Visit: Estonia has a mild summer with long days, being a great time to visit Tallinn.
 December can be also interesting, as its winter market is quite beautiful, but it can be quite cold.

 Belgrade is a great city for partying and eating.
 While the city’s architecture is far from impressive, it is quite difficult not to have delicious meals while enjoying its awesome night life.
 Despite its recent past, Belgrade is quite safe and you will experience a rather peaceful atmosphere.
 The Skadarlija area is especially pleasant, and has a great range of restaurants and bars.

 Cost of Travel: Serbia is not in the European Union, and has a rather weak currency.
 Belgrade is quite affordable, and there are plenty of quality accommodation options available for quite attractive prices.